akawiecki/spatiotemporal.ULV.IQT/README.md

 > *`Spatial and temporal analysis on the impact of ultra-low volume indoor insecticide spraying on Aedes aegypti household density`*.
 > Name of journal/book <https://doi.org/xxx/xxx>

-This project analyzes data from two large-scale experiments that involved six cycles of indoor pyrethroid spray applications in two years in the Amazonian city of Iquitos, Peru.
-We developed spatial multi-level models to disentangle the reduction in Ae. aegypti abundance that resulted from (1) recent ULV treatment within households and (2) ULV treatment of adjacent or nearby households.
-We compared fits of models across a range of candidate weighting schemes for the spray effect, based on different temporal and spatial decay functions to understand lagged ULV effects.

 ## Contents

 The **analysis** directory contains: